BoE-ARP-Bayes-MSc-BA/Meetings-Ideas/README.md

+# Meetings, key findings and ideas

+### Content in this repo
+- Key findings from articles, journals & other sources
+- Ideas
-# Meetings
+- Meetings summaries
-Meeting's summaries and key points discussed